-During this time of unprecedented circumstances and uncertainty, Atrium Health Wake Forest Baptist and Wake Forest School of Medicine have established guiding principles for Academic Year 2021-2022.
+Atrium Health Wake Forest Baptist and Wake Forest University School of Medicine have established guiding principles for Academic Year 2022-2023.

-To protect patients, faculty, staff, and learners as well as maintain a safe and effective learning environment, clinical rotations for learners enrolled in Wake Forest School of Medicine degree-granting programs will be prioritized.
-Additionally, nursing clinical rotations involving Wake Forest Baptist Health employee nurses pursuing an advanced degree and current Clinical Education nursing partnerships will be prioritized.
+To protect patients, faculty, staff, and learners as well as maintain a safe and effective learning environment, clinical rotations for learners enrolled in Wake Forest University School of Medicine degree-granting programs will be prioritized.
+Additionally, nursing clinical rotations involving Atrium Health Wake Forest Baptist employee nurses pursuing an advanced degree and current Clinical Education nursing partnerships will be prioritized.

-External programs that would like to be considered for placements within Wake Forest Baptist clinical spaces should follow the process below.
+External programs that would like to be considered for placements within Atrium Health Wake Forest Baptist clinical spaces should follow the process below.

 - Complete the Form: In order to meet the variety of needs from numerous programs that request placement of learners please complete the required form below.

-- Notification of Decision: Decisions will be made based upon our current state at the time of the request, factoring in PPE and patient volumes.
-At any time, due to changes in the PPE supply chain and the pandemic's activity, learners may be removed from clinical experiences.
+- Notification of Decision: Decisions will be made based upon our current state at the time of the request.
+At any time, learners may be removed from clinical experiences.

-- Approved visiting students will need to provide documentation that they are fully vaccinated against COVID-19 (i.e., have received an FDA-authorized COVID-19 vaccine or vaccine series) at least 2 weeks prior to beginning the rotation.
+- Approved visiting students will need to provide COVID-19 vaccination documentation at least 2 weeks prior to beginning the rotation.

 - Will adhere to current institutional policies on masking and social distancing.

 - Adhere to institutional, CDC and North Carolina state guidelines.

 - Self-monitor for symptoms.